 By understanding the potential causes of Dropsy in Betta fish, you can take steps to prevent it from happening in the first place.

-Keeping up with regular tank maintenance, providing your Betta with a balanced diet full of nutrients and vitamins, and reducing stress by keeping them away from other aggressive fish species or overcrowding are all good ways to start preventing this condition.
+Keeping up with regular tank maintenance, providing your pine cone Betta with a balanced diet full of nutrients and vitamins, and reducing stress by keeping them away from other aggressive fish species or overcrowding are all good ways to start preventing this condition.

 Once your Betta is diagnosed with Dropsy, you must begin treatment as soon as possible.
 With the right care and precautions, your Betta may be able to make a full recovery!